Skip to content

 Background & Motivation

-• Limitations of existing simulation approaches:
+• Limitations of Prior Work:

-• Pure trajectory perturbation: generates new states but lacks corresponding high-quality sensor observations.
+• Pure trajectory perturbation: Generates new states but lacks corresponding high-quality sensor observations.

 Method